On the Artin formalism for triple product $p$-adic $L$-functions: Introduction

 \section{Introduction}

-The principle objective of this paper (which is the first in a series of 3 papers) is to study the \emph{irregular} factorization problem for certain triple product $p$-adic $L$-functions as well as their algebraic counterparts.
+The principal objective of this paper (which is the first in a series of 3 papers) is to study the \emph{irregular} factorisation problem for certain triple product $p$-adic $L$-functions as well as their algebraic counterparts.
 Here, the adjective \emph{irregular} is used in reference to Perrin-Riou's theory of $p$-adic $L$-functions, where she predicts that $p$-adic $L$-functions should come attached with what she calls regular submodules.
-The meaning of the adjective \emph{irregular} is explained in \S\ref{subsubsec_intro_comparison_palvannan_dasgupta}, where we discuss how the problem at hand compares with those considered by Dasgupta in \cite{Dasgupta2016} (which is an example of a \emph{regular} factorization problem).
+The meaning of the adjective \emph{irregular} is explained in \S\ref{subsubsec_intro_comparison_palvannan_dasgupta}, where we discuss how the problem at hand compares with those considered by Dasgupta in \cite{Dasgupta2016} (which is an example of a \emph{regular} factorisation problem).

 Let $\hf$ and $\hg$ be cuspidal primitive Hida families of elliptic modular forms and let $\hg^c$ denote the conjugate family of $\hg$.
 The main tasks we undertake can be summarized as follows. \begin{itemize} \item[\mylabel{item_G1}{\bf Task 1}.]
 We formulate a precise conjecture to factor the restriction $\cL^{\g}_p(\f\otimes \g \otimes \g^c)_{\vert_{\cW_2}}$ of the $\g$-unbalanced $p$-adic triple product $L$-function $\cL^{\g}_p(\f\otimes \g \otimes \g^c)$ to a $2$-dimensional weight space $\cW_2$ (that we introduce in \S\ref{subsubsec_30042021_1123} below).
-This factorization conjecture reflects the Artin formalism, and addresses the scenario when the interpolation range for $\cL^{\g}_p(\f\otimes \g \otimes \g^c)_{\vert_{\cW_2}}$ is empty. \item[\mylabel{item_G2}{\bf Task 2}.]
-We study the algebraic counterpart of this factorization problem.
+This factorisation conjecture reflects the Artin formalism, and addresses the scenario when the interpolation range for $\cL^{\g}_p(\f\otimes \g \otimes \g^c)_{\vert_{\cW_2}}$ is empty. \item[\mylabel{item_G2}{\bf Task 2}.]
+We study the algebraic counterpart of this factorisation problem.
 This involves an extensive study of relevant Selmer complexes and what we call \emph{modules of leading terms}. \end{itemize}